 Total Payments = $6475 OR

 Total Payments = $6462.23

-If you owe back support to the state of more than $500, are making regular payments and cannot pay off your account within the next 3 years, you may qualify to have a portion of the owed balance forgiven with regular or lump-sum payment.
-Find out more information about the COAP Program at https://childsupport.ca.gov/overview/debt-forgiveness-program-coap/ or contact your LCSA to find out if you qualify to have an application sent to you.
+If you owe back support to the state, are making regular payments and cannot pay off your account within the next 12 months, you may qualify to have some or all of the balance of your account forgiven with recurring or lump-sum payment.
+Find out more information about the Child Support Debt Reduction Program at https://childsupport.ca.gov/overview/debt-reduction-program/ or contact your LCSA to find out if you qualify to have an application sent to you.